 Mr. Lovell stated that what had worked out at New Longview might not work here but nevertheless, this was a very similar number of units brought into his neighborhood, which had been zoned R-1.
 His neighborhood also had a school nearby and over the last five years, they had seen property values increase.
 They had also not seen negative effects on the school and New Longview had continued to grow.
 Moreover, the City had the resources to get the right information on traffic.
 But rent rates, finishes and amenities did matter as tenants would be living with them on a daily matter.
-He was not telling the people who had testified tonight that their concerns were not valid but he had seen this kind of development work and hoped they would feel a little better if there was continuing conversation with the developer and staff.
+He was not telling the people who had testified tonight that their concerns were not valid but he had seen this kind of development work and hoped they would feel a little better if there was continuing conversation with the developer and staff pool and public areas but the reference to kitchen materials did not imply luxury, and attached garages with no breezeways would be a major safety improvement.
+And even on a second floor, let alone a third floor, she would not want to carry groceries upstairs in what was billed as a luxury dwelling.
+She agreed that more planning and information was needed.